 - This isn’t really an apples-to-apples comparison since one is a business card and one is a personal card, but The Blue Business℠ Plus Credit Card from American Express offers 2x Membership Rewards points on the first $50,000 spent annually; I value Membership Rewards points at ~1.7 cents each, so to me that’s a return of ~3.4%

 While those cards have great returns, as you can see the incremental bonuses on the British Airways Visa Signature® Card are even better.
 The major restriction to keep in mind is that you only achieve the above returns if you actually spend at least $3,000, $10,000, or $20,000.
 In other words, spending $2,000, $9,000, or $19,000 won’t be nearly as rewarding.

 Redeem Avios for travel in Cathay Pacific business class

-The British Airways Visa Signature® Card has a big sign-up bonus and isn’t subjected to Chase’s 5/24 rule, so it’s a card that many people are eligible for.
-Even if you only have the ability to spend $3,000 within three months, this can still be a worthwhile sign-up bonus.
+The British Airways Visa Signature® Card has a big welcome bonus and isn’t subjected to Chase’s 5/24 rule, so it’s a card that many people are eligible for.
+Even if you only have the ability to spend $3,000 within three months, this can still be a worthwhile welcome bonus.
 While the minimum spend requirement to maximize the bonus is big, I think it’s well worth it if you can swing it.